Yoan Makoundou

-Yoan Maurice Junior Makoundou (born 9 August 2000) is a French professional basketball player for AS Monaco of the French LNB Pro A and the EuroLeague.
+Yoan Maurice Junior Makoundou (born 9 August 2000) is a French professional basketball player FC Barcelona of the Liga ACB and the EuroLeague.

 Early life and youth career

 Makoundou began playing basketball with his local club US Melun and moved to Marne-la-Vallée Basket in 2016.
 One year later, he joined the youth academy of Cholet Basket.
 He helped his team win titles in the LNB Espoirs, the French under-21 league, in 2018 and 2019.

 Professional career

 On 10 July 2020, Makoundou signed his first professional contract, a three-year deal with Cholet of the LNB Pro A. On 20 January 2021, he recorded 20 points and eight rebounds in an 89–71 loss to Hapoel Holon.
 After averaging 10.4 points and 5.2 rebounds per game in the 2020–21 Basketball Champions League, he was named Champions League Best Young Player.

+AS Monaco (2022–2026)

 Makoundou signed a four-year deal with AS Monaco on July 23, 2022.

+In September 2023, Makoundou was loaned out to Budućnost of the Montenegrin Prva A Liga, the ABA League and the EuroCup until the end of the season.

-On July 1, 2024, he signed with Türk Telekom of the Basketbol Süper Ligi (BSL).
+On July 1, 2024, he signed with Türk Telekom of the Basketbol Süper Ligi (BSL), again on loan from Monaco.

+On March 5, 2026, AS Monaco announced it had reached an agreement with Makoundou to terminate the player's contract.
+On March 10, 2026, he signed with Fujian Sturgeons of the Chinese Basketball Association (CBA).

+On May 14, 2026, Makoundou returned to AS Monaco.